Posted on

 - biweekly periods that consist of 8 workdays of 9 hours each, 1 workday of 8 hours, and 1 extra day off (known as a 9/80 schedule because it spreads 80 working hours over 9 days).

-In workplaces that have adopted an AWS, the overtime wages are different.
-Overtime at 1.5 times the worker’s regular rate of pay is only paid if the employee works more than:
+In workplaces that have adopted an AWS, the overtime wages are at 1.5 times your regular rate of pay only if you work more than:

 - the regularly scheduled number of hours under the AWS, or

-Double time is only paid if the employee works in excess of:
+Double time is only paid if you work in excess of:

 - 12 hours in a single workday, or

-- 8 hours in a day that is not in the AWS’s regularly scheduled workdays.11
+- 8 hours in a day that is not in the AWS’s regularly scheduled workdays.8

 Are California overtime laws more generous than federal ones?